 Great hiking trails include:

-- The Perkins Central Garden Trail: This is an easy, 1.5-mile round-trip, concrete pathway with barely any elevation gain.
+- The Perkins Central Garden Trail: This is an easy, 1.5-mile round-trip, a concrete pathway with barely any elevation gain.
 It’s handicap accessible and family-friendly.

-- The Siamese Twins Trail: Here’s another easy one that’s a bit shorter: only one mile round-trip.
+- The Siamese Twins Trail: Here’s another easy one that’s a bit shorter: only one-mile round-trip.
 There’s slightly more elevation gain (150 feet) but the views of Pikes Peak are worth it.

 - The Ridge Trail: This one’s a bit tougher (rated moderate), but it’s shorter (only a half of a mile round-trip).
 Expect about 100-foot elevation gain.

 - The Chambers/Bretag/Palmer Trail: This trail is harder yet, but still only moderately rated.
 It spans three miles with about a 250-foot gain.
 This is a great trail if you want to see a lot of the park.
 You get to see just about everything.